mitre/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 - exo.md v2.0

   - PRO - uniformity across baselines
-  - PRO - David has noted he has started working on a automated way to increment baseline md files (for GWS).
+  - PRO - Workflow for bumping the ScubaGear version number in progress .
   - CON - can cause a false sense of update for the user
   - CON - If a baseline does it update this will trigger all baselines and policy ID (if baseline version is used) to be updated